-The Bank has a board-level Related Party Transactions Committee whose main function includes evaluation on an ongoing basis, existing relations between and among businesses and counterparties to ensure that all related parties are continuously identified, RPTs are monitored, and subsequent changes in relationships with counterparties (from non-related to related and vice versa) are captured; evaluation of all material RPTs under the approving authority of the Board of Directors to ensure that these are not undertaken on more favorable economic terms and that no corporate or business resources of the bank are misappropriated or misapplied, to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions; and to conduct periodic review and/or revision of RPT Policy to ensure its effectiveness and compliance with existing regulations.
+The Bank has a board-level Related Party Transactions Committee whose main function includes evaluation on an ongoing basis, existing relations between and among businesses and counterparties to ensure that all related parties are continuously identified, RPTs are monitored, and subsequent changes in relationships with counterparties (from non-related to related and vice versa) are captured; and evaluation of all material RPTs under the approving authority of the Board of Directors to ensure that these are not undertaken on more favorable economic terms and that no corporate or business resources of the bank are misappropriated or misapplied, and to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions.
 The Committee is composed of three (3) members of the Board of Directors, all are Independent Directors.